ayahariri/Reading-Notes/README.md

 There are several ways for your to display your content.

+### A. Headers
-A. Headers are very important for your reader to understand the hierarchy of your notes.
+Headers are very important for your reader to understand the hierarchy of your notes.
 Headers go from 1# to 6# depending on the importance/size of your title (1# being the highest).

+### B. Styling of your text
+There are many ways to style your text with markdown.
+1. Creating your font in **bold**, you will need to add ** at the front and at the end of your word or sentence **.
+2. Creating your font in *italic*, requires putting * at the front and at the end of your word/sentence *
+3. Creating a crossed out word/sentence such as ~FIXED MINDSET~, you will have to add a ~ at the front and at the end of your word/sentence ~